Junjiequan/websites/react-restaurant/README.md

  >[ReactWebSite - SushiShopTheme](https://a331998513.github.io/websites/)

-**main goal:** To learn the process of building react website.
-No creativity here.

 **sources used help understanding:** [_Original tutorial link_](https://www.youtube.com/watch?v=GlROncAX4XI&t=1416s) , stackOverflow.

 **what have I done differently with the tutorial?**